RanvierMUD/ranviermud/docs/extending/commands.md

       /*
       This is a perfect example of emitting events that your custom item scripts will listen for as described in the Scripting section of the Areas documentation.
-In this instance if the item's script is listening for the `equip` event it will be notified that the player just equipped the item */
+In this instance if the item's script is listening for the `unequip` event it will be notified that the player just unequipped the item */
-      item.emit('equip', player);
+      item.emit('unequip', player);
     }
   };
 };